Dark Energy Survey

 The Dark Energy Survey (DES) is a new survey of distant galaxies that aims to unravel the mystery of cosmic acceleration.

-The survey will use a powerful new wide-field imaging camera called the Dark Energy Camera, or DECam, which will be installed in 2012 on the 4-meter Blanco telescope in Chile.
-In its five-year campaign, the DECam will continuously photograph 5000 square degrees of the sky using five broadband filters, while taking advantage of the excellent viewing conditions available on Cerro Tololo.
+The survey uses a powerful new wide-field imaging camera called the Dark Energy Camera, or DECam, which was installed in 2012 on the 4-meter Blanco telescope in Chile.
+In its five-year campaign (2013-2018), the DECam will photograph approximately 5000 square degrees of the sky using five broadband filters, taking advantage of the excellent viewing conditions available on Cerro Tololo.

-The data will consist of precise photometric and morphological shape information for over 300 million galaxies at redshifts as deep as 2.0.
+The final DES dataset will consist of precise photometric and morphological shape information for over 300 million galaxies at redshifts as deep as 2.0.
 The survey will also periodically revisit smaller patches of sky to seek out and study over 2500 type 1a supernovae.

-KIPAC researchers working on DES are directly involved in calibrating the DES imaging data, and in running massive computer simulations of the Universe.
-This effort will allow the DES team to prepare for the challenge of processing and analyzing the data.
-In addition, the team will also use DES data to analyze weak gravitational lensing, clusters of galaxies, and galaxy evolution.
+KIPAC researchers working on DES are directly involved in calibrating the DES imaging data, in running massive computer simulations of the Universe and DES data, and in several aspects of the analysis and processing of the DES data.
+The scientific focus at KIPAC includes weak gravitational lensing, clusters of galaxies, and galaxy evolution.

 Click the images below to see a larger version